VivekShirsath/Banana-talk/README.md

-It is made using Javascript and used api for fetching the data and displaying it.
+Banana talk is made using VanillaJavascript and used api for fetching the data and displaying it.
+This Project helped me learn the Event listeners and DOM maipulation.